Greeting cards have all been sent

 But I still have one wish to make

 A special one for you Lyrics from ‘Merry Christmas Darling’ – The Carpenters

-I find it interesting that epiphany has become an “in” word and is defined at dictionary.com as “a sudden manifestation of the meaning of something.”
-How appropriate that by reflecting for the next few days on the arrival of Jesus you can have an epiphany just in time for Epiphany!
+Epiphany is defined at dictionary.com as “a sudden manifestation of the meaning of something.”
 The original Christmas epiphany happened in the fields outside of Bethlehem.

 And there were shepherds living out in the fields nearby, keeping watch over their flocks at night.
 An angel of the Lord appeared to them, and the glory of the Lord shone around them, and they were terrified.
 But the angel said to them, “Do not be afraid.
 I bring you good news of great joy that will be for all the people.
 Today in the town of David a Savior has been born to you; he is Christ the Lord.
 This will be a sign to you: You will find a baby wrapped in clothes and lying in a manger.”

 Suddenly a great company of the heavenly host appeared with the angel, praising God and saying,

 and on earth peace to men on whom his favor rests.”